Cheapest hotels

 Cheapest hotels in Barossa Valley

 Discover affordable stays in Barossa Valley that provide a quality experience without breaking the bank.
-Hotels in Barossa Valley can be found for as low as $101 per night.
+Hotels in Barossa Valley can be found for as low as $120 per night.
 There is currently one property in Barossa Valley that can be booked for this price.
-Lyndoch Hill is one of the hotels that can be booked for the lowest price in Barossa Valley.
-Price data was last updated on 19 March 2024
+The Wine Vine Hotel is one of the hotels that can be booked for the lowest price in Barossa Valley.
+Price data was last updated on 17 January 2025

 These are the lowest prices we've found on hotels in Barossa Valley at the moment.
 Prices can differ depending on the dates selected, so use the search form to browse more options if you have flexibility.